Telling your admissions story

 Design story #1: Simplify the flow

 One of the things I wanted to do is build a sense of momentum for the user, as well as an investment of effort.
 This could be achieved by putting easy questions like demographic info first and saving longform questions for the end.
-If a sense of momentum and effort is achieved, we can increase the chance of the user filling out more information.
+If a sense of momentum is achieved, we can increase the chance of the user filling out more information.

 Design story #2: Design narrative into the profile entry